thunderbird/developer-docs/planning/roadmap.md

 **Add-ons page**
 * A very large effort that will happen in the future.
-* It'âs tied to the website rebuild.
+* It's tied to the website rebuild.

 **Address Book space**
 * More improvements are needed but the current state is superior to other areas.